 If you fail to register with us any changes to your choice of course units by the end of the two-week period at the beginning of each semester you will be registered for examinations in your original choice of course units.

 Depending on your programme, most, and possibly all, of the course units you take this academic year will be run by Alliance MBS.
 All students will be automatically allocated to seminars, labs or workshops by timetabling staff and will therefore not be required to use the self-selection service.

-If for whatever reason, you wish to change this you should contact the Undergraduate Team and we will try to accommodate the request where possible but changes are not guaranteed.
+If for whatever reason, you wish to change this you should contact the Curriculum and Programmes team and we will try to accommodate the request where possible but changes are not guaranteed.

 It is also important for you to know that when you are assigned to a full year seminar, workshop or lab you are assigned to that group for the full year and there is no automatic right for this to change at the start of semester 2.
 If you do have a genuine seminar clash, at the start of Semester 2, with a second semester course unit choice that cannot be worked through within the full timetable availability, then the programme team will consider if there is available space in another seminar to allow for a seminar change and seek approval from the course unit director.